confluentinc/ksql/docs/index.rst

     The KSQL server runs the engine that executes KSQL queries.
 This includes processing, reading, and writing data to and from the target Kafka cluster.

-    Servers can run in containers, virtual machines, and bare-metal machines.
-You can add or remove multiple servers in the same resource pool to elastically scale query processing in or out.
-You can use different resource pools to achieve workload isolation.
+    KSQL servers form KSQL clusters and can run in containers, virtual machines, and bare-metal machines.
+You can add or remove multiple servers to/from the same KSQL cluster during live operations elastically scale query processing in or out.
+You can deploy different KSQL clusters to achieve workload isolation.

-CLI
+KSQL CLI
     You can interactively write KSQL queries by using the KSQL command line interface (CLI).
 The KSQL CLI acts as a client to the KSQL server.